Dec 19, 2022

 Arguably some of the strangest Costa Rica landmarks, the Diquís Spheres are a series of near-perfect stone spheres found throughout the Diquís Delta region near the border with Panama.
 Little is known about the spheres, but they likely originated from the Indigenous Diquís culture that existed between 700 and 1530 CE.

-A Fora Advisor can help you plan your trip to the archeological sites that allow guests.
-And don’t forget, booking with an advisor can score awesome hotel perks and upgrades for you, too!
+Connect with Fora for help planning your trip.
+And don’t forget, when you book with us, we'll also score awesome hotel perks and upgrades for you, too!

 8. The National Museum of Costa Rica